Sept. 12 - 22, 2024

 Check out the Hours & Admission page for all pricing information, including discount days.

-All sales, marketing, petitioning, campaigning, and fundraising must happen from an officially contracted booth space.
-The handing out of flyers, promotional, campaign or other marketing materials; the placement of signs; conducting business of any kind or soliciting for sales or donations on OKC Fairgrounds property, including parking lots and easements, without a contract is strictly prohibited.
+All sales, marketing, petitioning, campaigning, fundraising, and other similar activities must happen from an officially contracted booth space – see the Attendance Policies and Code of Conduct document for more information.
 To find out how to be a vendor or commercial exhibitor at the State Fair, please visit the Vendor Information page very early in the year to apply, as turnover from the amazing group of vendors and exhibitors is very low year to year.

 Visit the Chickasaw Country Entertainment Stage page for concert information.
 For the best of the best in local and regional flair, don’t forget to visit the Bandshell Stage and The PATIO during the Fair as well!

-Disney On Ice tickets purchased on or before September 13 include outside gate admission.
-An additional outside gate admission ticket is required if Disney On Ice presents Frozen & Encanto tickets are purchased after September 13.
+Disney On Ice tickets purchased on or before September 11 include outside gate admission.
+An additional outside gate admission ticket is required if Disney On Ice tickets are purchased after September 11.

 Outside gate admission tickets can be purchased with cash or credit cards.
 Carnival rides and games can be paid for with cash or credit cards.
+Parking MUST be purchased with a credit or debit card.
+Parking cannot accept Apple/Google/other ‘no-card present’ payments.
 Credit card processing fees will apply for Fair admission, parking, and carnival purchases.
 Most food and shopping vendors accept cash or card, and some may accept Apple pay or Google pay, but it is up to the vendor.

 Yes, bags are allowed.
 Guests are subject to security screening which, if deemed necessary, could include a bag search.
 This policy is subject to change at any time.

 There are acres and acres of FREE parking available, located on both the north and south sides of the property and handicapped parking is available at public gates.
+NOTE: Cash is no longer accepted for paid parking upon arrival.
+A credit or debit card must be used (Apple, Google and other ‘no-card present’ method of payments are not accepted at this time).
 Parking is $10 per car per day or $50 for a season pass.
 Season passes must be purchased at the OKC Fairgrounds Box Office.
 Daily parking may be purchased online in advance or at the paid lots upon arrival.
 Credit card and online purchases are subject to convenience and processing fees.

 We do not allow outside chairs to be brought onto the Fairgrounds.